-9. On the basis of the comments of the TWPs at their sessions in 2013, Annex II of this document contains the revised proposed revision of Section 10: "Uniformity Assessment on the Basis of the Relative Variance Method", including the correction of thresholds proposed by the drafter (Mr. Nik Hulse, Australia).
+9. On the basis of the comments of the TWPs at their sessions in 2013, Annex II to this document contains the proposed revision of Section 10: "Uniformity Assessment on the Basis of the Relative Variance Method", prepared by the drafter (Mr. Nik Hulse, Australia).